hmcts/design-system/app/views/patterns/manage-items-in-a-list/README.md

-Help users perform an action in bulk.
+Help users to manage items in a list.

 <video role="region" aria-label="Performing an action in bulk, this video has no audio." controls muted>
   <source src="/public/videos/bulk-actions.mp4" type="video/mp4">